kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-email.md

 ## Prerequisites

 - You need to enable the [KubeSphere DevOps System](../../../pluggable-components/devops/).
-- You need an account granted a role including the authorization of **Clusters Management**.
+- You need an account granted a role including the authorization of **Cluster Management**.
 For example, you can log in to the console as `admin` directly or create a new role with the authorization and assign it to an account.

 ## Set the Email Server

-1. Click **Platform** in the top left corner and select **Clusters Management**.
+1. Click **Platform** in the top left corner and select **Cluster Management**.

    ![clusters-management](/images/docs/devops-user-guide/using-devops/jenkins-email/clusters-management.jpg)